skesgin/Vulkan/VKTS_Documentation/Architecture.md

 VulKan ToolS (VKTS) Architecture:
 ---------------------------------

-The following picture shows the VKTS architecture (WIP):
+The following picture shows the VKTS architecture (WIP) and the dependencies of the packages:

 ![Architecture](uml/VKTS_Architecture.png)
-Block diagram
+Block diagram of VKTS packages